-Those who had fewer than 5 hours’ sleep per night had a 4.5 times greater risk of developing the common cold than those who slept for more than 7 hours per night.
+Those who had fewer than 5 hours of sleep per night had a 4.5 times greater risk of developing the common cold than those who slept for more than 7 hours per night.
 The researchers conclude there was a link between shorter sleep duration and increased susceptibility to the common cold.

-Long-term or chronic stress can suppress the immune system.
 Finding ways to manage stress can help boost the body’s defenses against cold viruses and other pathogens.
 Some tips for managing stress include:

 - deep breathing exercises

 - taking a warm bath before bed

 4. Eat a balanced diet

 - a variety of vegetables from all subgroups, including: